General outline and guidelines for intending students

 In each stream the courses are graded into three levels.

-- At the preliminary level the courses acquaint students with both the background and the foundations of the South African legal system, with the method of legal thinking and analysis, and with an understanding of the role and function of law.
+At the preliminary level the courses focus on the background and the foundations of the South African legal system, with the method of legal thinking and analysis, and with an understanding of the role and function of law.
 In addition, particular attention is paid to reading and writing skills required for the senior courses.

 Please read the Admission and Curriculum Rules for LLB Degree Streams in the Faculty Handbook.